-- f) other documents the grievant believes support the grievance. - O1.02.
-Grievances filed by the deadline date shall be reviewed by the grievance coordinator to determine whether the complaint involves a grievable or non-grievable matter.
+- e) the resolution the grievant is seeking to resolve the - f) other documents the grievant believes support the grievance.

+02. Grievances filed by the deadline date shall be reviewed by the grievance coordinator to determine whether the complaint involves a grievable or nongrievable matter.
 If grievable, the grievance coordinator shall inform the grievant and respondent of the grievance.
-Grievances that are determined by the grievance ccoordinator to be non-grievable or eligible to be presented, pursued, and reviewed under a more specific policy or procedure provided by the District Board of Trustees may not be presented or processed under this policy.
+Grievances that are determined by the grievance coordinator to be non-grievable or eligible to be presented, pursued, and reviewed under a more specific policy or procedure provided by the District Board of Trustees may not be presented or processed under this policy.
 This determination is final and is not appealable.
-The grievant will be notified of such determination and if applicable, provided more detailed information as to the process regarding the applicable appropriate policy. - 02.03.
-Thereafter, the decision to accept the grievance for consideration in a grievance hearing resides with the chair (in consultation with the grievance coordinator and Vice President of Organizational Development and Human Resources).
-Grievances that do not include the required information or are not filed by the deadline date may not be processed.
+The grievant will be notified of such determination and if applicable, provided more detailed information as to the process regarding the appropriate policy.

+03. Grievances that do not include the required information or are not filed by the deadline date may not be processed.
 If the item(s) presented in the grievance fall under the parameters of non-grievable matters, they do not include the required information, or the grievance is not submitted by the deadline date, the grievant will be notified of such determination and the grievance not processed.
-This determination is final. - 03.04.
-All notifications to the grievant and respondent will be communicated through a representative of the Office of HR Policy and Compliance Programs Employee Relations/Human Resources. - b.
-Step 2 Formal written notifications of a hearing date will be made within ten (10) working business days from receipt of initial filing of the required grievance documentation.
-The Office of HR Policy and Compliance Programs Employee Relations is responsible for coordinating the grievance date, time, and location with the grievant, appropriate supervisory personnel and/or respondent, grievance committee, and witnesses (as applicable and identified by the grievance committee), and grievance committee.
-Notification of the scheduled hearing date is delivered via email to the respective parties. - 01.
-Document Requests The grievant or College representative respondent may request relevant document(s) to support his/hertheir position in preparing for the hearing.
+This determination is final.

+04. All notifications to the grievant and respondent will be communicated through a representative of the Office of HR Policy and Compliance Programs/Human Resources.

+ii.
+Step 2 - Formal written notifications of a hearing date will be made within ten (10) business days from receipt of the required grievance documentation.
+The Office of HR Policy and Compliance Programs is responsible for coordinating the grievance date, time, and location with the grievant, appropriate supervisory personnel and/or respondent, grievance committee, and witnesses (as applicable and identified by the grievance committee).
+Notification of the scheduled hearing date is delivered via email to the respective parties.
+01. Document Requests - The grievant - request relevant document - preparing for the grievance for the grie

+01. Document Requests - The grievant or respondent may request relevant document(s) to support their position in preparing for the hearing.
 The employee should request documents from the grievance coordinator.
 The request(s) should be specific and provide the date by which said documents are needed.
-Confidential, information may be redacted.
+Confidential information may be redacted.
 The College will make reasonable efforts to accommodate the document requests; however, requests for documents with a response time of less than one (1) working day/24 hours may not be possible to honor.
-The grievant may request the documentation prior to and independent of placing it on theirhis/her evidence list that is submitted to the committee.
+The grievant may request the documentation prior to and independent of placing it on their evidence list that is submitted to the committee.
 Note: With the exception of documents requested by and presented by the grievance committee, only documents listed on their respective evidence lists may be presented by the grievant or the College representative at the hearing.

-6Hx28:3E-09 12 of 16 12/12/2018

-02. Grievance Information and Evidence to Be Presented - A representative from the Office of HR Policy and Compliance Programs Employee Relations will supply the committee, grievant, and respondent with the grievance information and a list of evidence to be presented at the hearing no later than three (3) working business days prior to the scheduled hearing date.
+02. Grievance Information and Evidence to Be Presented - A representative from the Office of HR Policy and Compliance Programs will supply the committee, grievant, and respondent with the grievance information and a list of evidence to be presented at the hearing no later than three (3) business days prior to the scheduled hearing date.
 The list may include witnesses identified by the grievance committee to provide testimony at the hearing.